Diagnosis

 Treatments that can be used in hormone therapy include:

-• Medications that block hormones from attaching to cancer cells (selective estrogen receptor modulators)
+• Medicines that block hormones from attaching to cancer cells.
+These medicines are called selective estrogen receptor modulators.

-• Medications that stop the body from making estrogen after menopause (aromatase inhibitors)
+• Medicines that stop the body from making estrogen after menopause.
+These medicines are called aromatase inhibitors.

-Hormone therapy side effects depend on your specific treatment, but may include hot flashes, night sweats and vaginal dryness.
-More serious side effects include a risk of bone thinning and blood clots.
+Hormone therapy side effects depend on the treatment you receive.
+The side effects can include hot flashes, night sweats and vaginal dryness.
+More-serious side effects include a risk of bone thinning and blood clots.

 Immunotherapy

-Immunotherapy might be an option if you have triple-negative breast cancer, which means that the cancer cells don't have receptors for estrogen, progesterone or HER2.
+Immunotherapy might be an option for treating triple-negative breast cancer.
+Triple-negative breast cancer means that the cancer cells don't have receptors for estrogen, progesterone or HER2.

 When palliative care is used along with all of the other appropriate treatments, people with cancer may feel better and live longer.